Vegan in Greece: A Complete Travel Guide For 2024!

 There is no shortage of cute traditional Greek restaurants to eat as a vegan in Greece

-The best way to eat vegan in Greece as a conscious traveler is to make a combination of two or three mezedes.
-Mezedes are small bites, comparable with Spanish tapas, that you order and share with the company you’re in. if you travel with another vegan, four plates are definitely enough to share.
+If you travel with another vegan, four plates are definitely enough to share.
 If traveling with a non-vegan, you can opt to take two plates for yourself and share a salad.
 If you’re still hungry, you can order some more.
-Greek tend to spend the whole night at a restaurant ordering one meze after another.
+Greeks tend to spend the whole night at a restaurant ordering one meze after another!

 Bread and water are often put on the table before you get the menu.
 If you’re not sure if a dish is vegan, just ask.
-During research I read that there is no Greek word for vegan but most of the time it was clearly understood and it was sometimes even indicated at bakeries.
+During my research, I read that there is no Greek word for vegan but most of the time it was clearly understood and it was sometimes even indicated at bakeries.

 Fasting food Greece